helenclx/helenchong.dev/src/slashes/headerlinks/about.md

 Fast forward to 2022, discovering the resurgence of creating personal websites inspired me to relearn HTML and CSS.
 This time, I also dabbled in JavaScript.
 Eventually, my interest in web design and development grew enough to make me consider pursuing web development as a profession, thus I started taking online coding courses, starting with freeCodeCamp and Scrimba.

-After nearly two years of teaching myself to code without a computer science degree, I got my first developer job in August 2024, by handling WordPress development, UX design and graphic design for a local traditional Chinese medicine healthcare company.
+After nearly two years of teaching myself to code without a computer science degree, I got my first developer job in August 2024, specifically by handling WordPress development, and I succeed in making my first WordPress plugin.

 If you are looking for my professional history, you can [check out my résumé]({{sitemeta.siteUrl}}/resume).

-## About This Website

-This is my developer website serving as both a portfolio and a blog.
-While this site is presented to be suitable for professional purposes, I also intent to give it personal touches through my design and writing.

-Technical information about this website can be found on [its colophon page](/colophon).

 ## Interests